Multiple insurance providers offer these plans, but you must qualify for it.

 How Do Guaranteed Acceptance Life Insurance Policies Work?

-It’s critically important to understand that all guaranteed acceptance policies have a mandatory two-year waiting period.
-If the policyholder dies within the first two years, the insurer will only refund the premium payments.
+If the policyholder dies within the first two years (except for accidental death), the insurer will only refund the premium payments.

-There is no such thing as no health questions and no waiting period.
-All guaranteed issue policies have a two-year waiting period.
+There is no such thing as a life insurance policy with no health questions and no waiting period.

 Sadly, some companies will lie and make it seem like you can get a policy with no questions and no waiting period.